Taking the pain out of pre-existing conditions

 Two years later, Archie requires surgery for the Patella Luxation.
 Can you claim for this condition?

-No. You and your Vet were both aware of this condition during the pet insurance policy’s exclusion period, so it’s not eligible for cover (as outlined in the policy’s PDS).
+No. You and your Vet were both aware of this condition during the pet insurance policy’s waiting period, so it’s not eligible for cover (as outlined in the policy’s PDS).
 Patella Luxation is also defined as a chronic condition in the policy’s PDS, so as a result it remains ineligible for cover two years later.

 Max’s Demodex Mites